prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 ```

-In the `TimeBasedRollingPolicy`, it is also possible to specify a limit on the number of days to persist and a total max size.
+In the `TimeBasedRollingPolicy`, it is also possible to specify a limit on the number of days to persist and total max size.
 In this case, I’ve specified a maximum of 90 days and 3 GB size.
-So if there will be 3 GB of data at the 78th day, the logger will start automatically to drop the 1st day of log and so on.
+So if there will be 3 GB of data on the 78th day, the logger will start automatically to drop the 1st day of log and so on.

 ```xml
 <appender name="FILE" class="ch.qos.logback.core.rolling.RollingFileAppender">